History of Poland (1989–present): PiS-led coalition government (2005–2007)

-Donald Tusk government (2007–2014)
+First Donald Tusk government (2007–2014)

 In the October parliamentary elections, the Civic Platform (PO), the largest opposition party, gained more than 41% of the popular vote.
 PiS's vote increased, from 2005, but insufficiently to gain reelection, whilst both Samoobrona and LPR lost all representation, each having gained only a little over 1% of the vote.
 PO proceeded to form a majority governing coalition with the agrarian Polish People's Party (PSL), with PO leader, Donald Tusk, taking over the prime ministerial office in November 2007.

 On August 14, 2008, the United States and Poland agreed to have 10, two-stage Orbital Sciences Corp missile interceptors placed in Poland, as part of a missile shield to defend Europe and the US from a possible missile attack by Iran.
 In return, the US agreed to move a battery of MIM-104 Patriot missiles to Poland.
 The missile battery would be staffed - at least temporarily - by US Military personnel.
 The US also pledged to defend Poland - a NATO member - quicker than NATO would in the event of an attack.
 After the agreement was announced, Russian officials - who viewed the missile shield as a threat - released a statement indirectly threatening Poland, and said that the missile defence system would greatly harm future US/Russia relations.

 Russia later threatened nuclear attack against "new US assets in Europe", referring to Poland.
 The US has pledged to back Warsaw in the event of Russian aggression towards Poland.